datenanfragen/website/content/en/verein/mission-statement.md

 We are a non-profit that stands up for the fundamental right to data protection and privacy.
 We want every person to be able to decide for themselves, who knows how much about them, and that authorities and companies which try to snatch that information will be held accountable.
 We stand up for transparency, openness, collaboration and solidarity with the affected.
 In doing so, we take the side of the consumer and citizen, whose rights we defend.

-These goals are expressed in the purposes defined in our [constitution]({{< ref "verein/constitution" >}}).
+These goals are expressed in the purposes defined in our {{< link slug="verein/constitution" text="constitution" >}}.
 We want to explain here once again, how exactly our goals are laid out and how we are planning to achieve them.

 ## Make rights known